-For many tourists especially the first-timers to Tibet, there are always many things one need to consider and figure out.
-For the convenience of tourists, we collect the most frequent asked questions about travelling to Tibet in recent times.
-Check to find the answers and get more informed and well prepared for your lifetime Tibet trip.
+For many tourists especially first-timers to Tibet, there are always many things to consider and figure out.
+For the convenience of tourists, we collect the most frequently asked questions about traveling to Tibet in recent times.
+Check to find the answers and get more informed and well-prepared for your lifetime Tibet trip.

 1. Can I Still Travel to Tibet This Year?

 Normally, Tibet is open for most time of the year, except for the Tibetan New Year festival period between late Feb.

 At this moment, Tibet is open to China expats due to COVID-19.
 Foreigners working or studying in mainland China can pay a visit to Tibet now.

 While for overseas tourists, you can hopefully have the chance to go to Tibet in 2023.
 The travel restrictions are largely relaxed now throughout the country, including the Tibet Autonomous Region.
 So you can plan your Tibet tour now and make preparations.

 2. Is It Safe to Travel to Tibet?

 Tibet is a safe place to travel just like many other places in Asia.
 Moreover, it can be much safer than a few regions than you have supposed.
 Firstly, it is very safe to get to Tibet by train.
 The Tibet train runs steadily on the world-miracle Qinghai-Tibet Railway, and can bring you smoothly to the plateau from seven gateway cities in mainland China.